Scott Diamond

 Scott Michael Diamond (born July 30, 1986) is a Canadian former professional baseball pitcher.
-He played in Major League Baseball (MLB) for the Minnesota Twins and Toronto Blue Jays.
+He played in Major League Baseball (MLB) for the Minnesota Twins and Toronto Blue Jays, and in the KBO League for the SK Wyverns.

 Amateur career

 Diamond played college baseball at Binghamton University, for the Binghamton Bearcats under head coach Tim Sinicki.
 In his freshman season, 2005, he was named America East Rookie of the Year.
 He played three years at Binghamton before he decided to go pro.
 He is now a member of the Binghamton University Athletic Hall of Fame.
 Diamond, Mike Augliera, Lee Sosa and Murphy Smith are the most recent Binghamton pitchers to be taken in the Major League Draft and/or go pro.

 He also played collegiate summer baseball in 2006 and 2007 with the Martinsville Mustangs of the Coastal Plain League (CPL).
 Diamond led the CPL in earned run average (ERA) in 2006, posting a 0.50 ERA in 54 1/3 innings pitched.